hpc/charliecloud/doc/ch-fromhost_desc.rst

 .. note::

-   This command is experimental.
-Features may be incomplete and/or buggy.
+   This command does a lot of heuristic magic; it is not a general file copy-to-image tool.
+For that, the best practice is :code:`COPY` instruction within your Dockerfile. :code:`cp(1)` into an unpacked image will also work but is discouraged.

+   It is known to be somewhat buggy.
 Please report any issues you find, so we can fix them!

 Inject files from the host into the Charliecloud image directory :code:`IMGDIR`.